Are you wondering how to treat eating disorders of all types with a single therapy approach.

 It’s like a house of cards, if you can target the underlying problems, then the whole thing will collapse.

-In the same way, eating disorders all have a specific set of core pathology, or faulty beliefs and perspectives that are hidden underneath the restriction, obsession and binge eating.
+In the same way, eating disorders all have a specific set of core pathology, or faulty beliefs.
+These perspectives are hidden underneath the restriction, obsession and binge eating.

 Cognitive Behavioral Therapy gets at these core problems in a straightforward way which I really appreciate.